collins-swai/Budget-Tracker/README.md

 Timeline: 7 days

 ## Project Requirements
-The application should be built using the Flutter framework.
+1. The application should be built using the Flutter framework.
-The application should integrate with an open-source API.
+2. The application should integrate with an open-source API.
-The application should be functional and demonstrate your ability to create a complete and polished mobile app.
+3. The application should be functional and demonstrate your ability to create a complete and polished mobile app.
-You should provide clear and concise documentation of your code.
+4. You should provide clear and concise documentation of your code.
-You should provide a brief document describing your app idea, any challenges you faced, and your approach to solving them.
+5. You should provide a brief document describing your app idea, any challenges you faced, and your approach to solving them.
-You should submit the code through a GitHub repository link.
+6. You should submit the code through a GitHub repository link.
-You should include screenshots of the application.
+7. You should include screenshots of the application.
-You should also include an APK file for testing purposes.
+8. You should also include an APK file for testing purposes.

 ## Quick Start
 This is a normal flutter app.
 You should follow the instructions in the [official documentation](https://flutter.io/docs/get-started/install).
 This project uses **BLoC** (business logic component) [BLoC](https://medium.com/flutter-community/flutter-bloc-for-beginners-839e22adb9f5) to separate the business logic with UI itself.

+## Getting Started
+This application is using api of <a target="_blank" href="https://www.themoviedb.org/">themoviedb</a>, so before using it you have to create an api from <a  target="_blank" href="https://www.themoviedb.org/">themoviedb</a> and generate an API and apply it to this application, follow the below step to connect api with this app.

+First go to <a target="_blank" href="https://www.themoviedb.org/documentation/api">https://www.themoviedb.org/documentation/api</a>, and follow the API Documentation, you will get the API Code.

 ## Modularization Structure 🔥
 # Root Project